Student Disciplinary Regulations (Code of Conduct)

 - Filing records regarding disciplinary actions with the RSC Coordinator.

-- Informing complainants of the outcome of the disciplinary process. top
+- Informing relevant parties of the final outcome of the disciplinary process. top

-The SCHB hears cases in which a serious violation of the Student Conduct Code may result in suspension or expulsion from the university.
-The SCHB may also hear cases of minor nature which have been referred by the OSC.
+The Student Conduct Hearing Board (SCHB) hears Level 1 cases, which are student disciplinary cases that may result in suspension or expulsion from the university.
+The SCHB may also hear Level 2 cases (cases where suspension or expulsion from the university is not a potential sanction) which have been referred by the OSC.
 The SCHB hears cases in boards of five persons each, at least two of whom are students.
 The SCHB makes its recommendation to the Dean of Students.

-The SCHB is composed of ten faculty members nominated by the members of the university community or the Faculty Senate, ten staff members nominated by the Senior Vice President for Student Affairs, ten graduate students nominated by the Graduate and Professional Student Senate, ten students nominated by the Student Government and fifteen students nominated by the Dean of Students.
-All appointments are subject to the approval of the Senior Vice President of Student Affairs.
+The SCHB is composed of faculty members identified by the members of the university community and the Faculty Senate, staff members identified by the Senior Vice President for Student Affairs and staff councils, graduate students identified by the Graduate and Professional Student Senate and the Office of the Dean of Students, and undergraduate students identified by the Student Government and the Office of the Dean of Students.
+All appointments are subject to the approval of the Senior Vice President for Student Affairs.

 All appointments are for a two-year term and may be extended or reappointed if the member is willing to serve, unless the member has been removed by the appointing authority.
-If a vacancy occurs on the committee, the nominating authority will replace that member with an interim member to complete the term.
+If a vacancy occurs on the committee, the nominating authority will replace that member with an interim member to complete the term, or a new member appointed by the Dean of Students Office as a replacement.
 All chairpersons (individual or joint) are approved by the Senior Vice-President for Student Affairs and are from members of the general faculty or the professional and scientific staff.
 This appointment shall be for a three-year term and may be extended or reappointed.
-Two faculty/staff and two students selected from the 45-member SCHB and the hearing board chair will constitute the hearing board for each case.
+Two faculty/staff and two students selected from the full membership of the SCHB and the hearing board chair will constitute the hearing board for each case.

-Other student judicial bodies exist within student or campus organizations with the authority to resolve internal disputes within the organization and between its members.
-These judicial bodies do not have jurisdiction to resolve alleged violations that are the subject of the university Student Disciplinary Regulations unless the OSC Administrator determines not to pursue the matter as a disciplinary proceeding under the university Student Disciplinary Regulations.
+Other student conduct related bodies exist within student or campus organizations with the authority to resolve internal disputes within the organization and between its members.
+These conduct bodies do not have jurisdiction to resolve alleged violations under the university's Student Disciplinary Regulations unless the OSC Administrator determines not to pursue the matter as a disciplinary proceeding under the university Student Disciplinary Regulations.
+Reports involving alleged violations of other university policies may be referred to the appropriate university office(s) for investigation and/or adjudication.

-Students and registered student/campus organizations are entitled to all the rights and protections enjoyed by members of the university community and are subject to obligations by virtue of this membership.
-Students and registered student/campus organizations also are subject to all civil and criminal laws, the enforcement of which is the responsibility of duly constituted civil and criminal authorities.
+Students and recognized student/campus organizations are entitled to all the rights and protections enjoyed by members of the university community and are subject to obligations by virtue of this membership.
+Students and recognized student/campus organizations also are subject to all civil and criminal laws.

 The following general definitions and standards apply to violations of the Student Conduct Code.

-For the purposes of the conduct regulations, the campus includes the geographic confines of the university, including its land, institutional roads and buildings, its leased premises, common areas at leased premises, the property, facilities and leased premises of organizations affiliated with the university, such as the Memorial Union, university housing, and university-recognized housing.
-University housing includes all types of university residence housing such as halls and apartments.
-University-recognized housing includes fraternity and sorority chapter dwellings.
+Conduct on campus, in potential violation of the conduct regulations, is subject to these regulations and potential disciplinary sanctions.
+For the purposes of the conduct regulations, the campus includes the geographic confines of the university, including its land, institutional roads and buildings, its leased premises, common areas at leased premises, the property, facilities and leased premises of organizations affiliated with the university, such as the Memorial Union, university housing, and university-recognized housing, and roads and pathways immediately adjacent to campus, as reportable under the Jeanne Clery Act.
+University housing includes all types of university residence housing such as halls and apartments, as well as university-recognized housing which includes fraternity and sorority chapter dwellings.

-Conduct off campus in violation of the conduct regulations which affects a clear and distinct interest of the university is subject to disciplinary sanctions.
+Conduct off campus, in potential violation of the conduct regulations, that takes place during official functions of the university, and/or incidents that affect a clear and distinct interest of the university, regardless of their location, are subject to these regulations and potential disciplinary sanctions.
 Specifically included within the university's interest are violations that:

 - Involve conduct directed at other members of the university community;